Site logo

 4) Commercial Intent

-Commercial intent refers to a user’s commitment to action when it comes to making concrete steps to execute a plan.
-In this stage, a user performs a commercial investigation and is looking for more detailed information.
+Commercial intent refers to a user’s commitment to action when making concrete steps to execute a plan.
+In this stage, a user performs a commercial investigation and seeks more detailed information.
 Commercial keywords show a user’s interest in specific purposes, services, and products.

-Users with commercial search intent are looking to become customers.
-In this stage, it is best to create a content format with in-depth tutorials to take potential customers from “why” to “how” and get them to purchase soon.
+Users with commercial search intent want to become customers.
+In this stage, creating a content format with in-depth tutorials is best to take potential customers from “why” to “how” and get them to purchase soon.

 Keywords that indicate commercial search intent include: